 Kagome was given the fright of her life, and when that mother fucker popped out of the ground like deranged daisy she nearly purified him.

-As his features calmed he stepped off the lip of the enchanted well and gave her the pleasure of staring at his back.
-The demon lord was peering into the well again.
-There was a pregnant pause before he responded.
+As his features calmed, he stepped off the lip and gave her the pleasure of staring at his back.
+The demon lord was peering into the well again, and there was a contemplative hush before he responded.

-"Miko, why did you throw your carrier into this well?"
+"Ningen, why did you throw your carrier into this well?"